Compliance

 This mechanism operates in a way that allows businesses to ensure they have the necessary permissions to collect and process consumer data.

-While this might seem like a strategic move to remain compliant with data regulations, it's often not supported.
+While this might seem like a strategic move to remain compliant with data regulations, it’s a gray area regarding legality.

-Many argue that such walls compel consumers into granting consent rather than genuinely offering them a choice.
-After all, if the only way to access a desired website is by agreeing to its terms, is that truly voluntary consent?
+Many argue that such walls compel consumers to grant consent rather than genuinely offer them a choice.
+After all, if the only way to access a desired website is by agreeing to its terms, is that genuinely voluntary consent?

 Cookie walls cover a broad spectrum of cookies, from strictly necessary cookies required for a website's functionality to marketing cookies designed to track consumer preferences for targeted advertising.
 Therefore, it's not just about essential site operations; it's about data that can be monetized.

 Imagine visiting a popular news portal.
-Instead of immediately being greeted with the day's top stories, you're met with a full-page notice.
-This notice informs you that in order to access any content, you must agree to the use of cookies, both essential and non-essential.
+Instead of immediately being greeted with the day’s top stories, you’re met with a full-page notice.
+This notice informs you that to access any content, you must agree to the use of essential and non-essential cookies.

 There are no options to pick and choose which cookies you're comfortable with – it's an all-or-nothing scenario.